 - Reading Strategies

-Now you are ready to secure a teaching position.
-You have:
+You are ready to secure a teaching position once you have:

 - Passed your content exam in the subject area you want to teach;

 - Completed your 30 hours of Field Based Experiences.